When I say, “Mortgage Marketing,” what comes to mind?

 2. You Get to Do What’s Right for the Borrower, Every Time

-So many pressures that make a transaction stressful, will stem from improper expectations either from the lender or the real estate agent.
+Many pressures that make a transaction stressful, will stem from improper expectations either from the lender or real estate agent.

 Picture the scenario:

 A client comes to you through a realtor and wants to buy a particular house.